 - Stop serving liquor toward the end of the evening and switch to coffee, tea and soft drinks.

 Appropriate liability insurance coverage is necessary.
 In some cases, special event coverage may be available that will cover both liquor liability and other liability exposures specific to the event.
-The insurance professionals at the Merriam Insurance Agency recommend that you speak with a member of our staff your liability insurance coverage and any exclusions, conditions, or limitations to your policies for this type of risk.
+The insurance professionals at the Merriam Insurance Agency recommend that you speak with a member of our staff about your liability insurance coverage and any exclusions, conditions, or limitations to your policies for this type of risk.